-Attention has been paid on city internal bus links to create a frequently running bus network between the district centers (Tapiola, Matinkylä, Espoonlahti, Leppävaara, Espoon keskus).
-Although the number of routes decreases, walking distances to stops will remain reasonable.
-Services have also been concentrated on the same streets more than before to enable a more frequent service on the joint sections of route.
-The bus network in Kauniainen will also change.
-Outside the Metro operating hours, night buses will operate from Kamppi to South Espoo and Kauniainen.
+There is a network of frequently running buses between the Espoo district centers Espoon kaupunkikeskusten (Tapiola, Matinkylä, Espoonlahti, Leppävaara, Espoon keskus).
+Although the number of routes has decreased, walking distances to stations are reasonable.
+Services have been concentrated on the same sections of streets to provide a more frequent and regular service on the joint sections of route.

-Bus routes currently running from Kirkkonummi to Kamppi will be withdrawn.
-Outside the Metro operating hours, route 173N will run to Kamppi.
-Commuter trains will continue to provide a direct link to Helsinki city center.
+Bus routes from Kirkkonummi terminate at Matinkylä.
+Outside the Metro operating hours, route 173N runs to Kamppi.
+Commuter trains provide a direct link to Helsinki city center.

 Lehtisaari and Kuusisaari

-Journeys from Lehtisaari and Kuusisaari to Helsinki city center will in future require transfers.
-Bus routes 551 (Pasila-Westendinasema) and 552 (Malmi-Maunula-Munkkiniemi-Otaniemi) will run through Lehtisaari.
 Passengers going to the city center can transfer to another bus or tram, for example, in Munkkiniemi.
+Buses 551 (Pasila-Westendinasema) and 552 (Malmi-Maunula-Munkkiniemi-Otaniemi) run through Lehtisaari.
 Transfer to the Metro will be possible in Otaniemi at the Aalto University station.
-Outside the Metro operating hours, route 551N will run from Kamppi via Munkkiniemi and Otaniemi to Tapiola.
+Outside the Metro operating hours, route 551N runs from Kamppi via Munkkiniemi and Otaniemi to Tapiola.